Date: c.700 AD

 Acquired: Acquired with the aid of the National Art Collections Fund.

 Museum reference: H.KE 14

-On display: Kingdom of the Scots gallery, Level 1, National Museum of Scotland
+On display: Kingdom of the Scots, Level 1, National Museum of Scotland

 Did you know?
 The Monymusk Reliquary makes an appearance on the Clydesdale Bank £20 note.